richard-kramer/exeta-desk-controller/README.md

 This works with an Arduino board reading the central control box signals and simulating button presses on the controller.

+For information on how to integrate this with homeassistant (and esphome), look at the [`esphome` branch](https://github.com/richard-kramer/exeta-desk-controller/tree/esphome).

 ## Compatibility

 This code was written for the control panel CT01-CH and attaches directly to this.
 I'm not sure, if or how this should